1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

 ??? warning "Work in progress"

-    - 505 headstones were placed in the reserved area.
-Appendix 1 in Volume 2 of the 1914 Parliamentary papers, states:
+    - Appendix 1 in Volume 2 of the 1914 Parliamentary papers, states 505 headstones were placed in the reserved area:
         - 278 Episcopalian (Anglican)
         - 78 Roman Catholic
         - 80 Presbyterian